How to Cover Gray Hair - for Men

 What If Your Hair Turns Out Too Dark?

-Should you choose a shade too dark, you can try fading it with a clarifying shampoo, but this will only work if applied immediately after dyeing.
+Should you choose a shade too dark, you can try fading it with a clarifying shampoo, but it will only work if applied immediately after dyeing.
+In case you don't have a clarifying shampoo, mix baking soda and a mild shampoo to a ratio of 1-to-1 for a similar effect.

 Just for Men and similar products are only effective if you have 20 percent gray or less.
 You'll notice you need a different kind of product when your hair color starts to fade and turn "muddy" merely days after application.